~a 1 (i·)a verb, intransitive

 Ni-akawo temamene.
 I'm carrying my rucksack.

 Li-akawo tabuluburi ne adie idi, puro i-vio ene.
-You hang a quiver on your shoulder, with arrows inside.
+You hang a quiver on your shoulder, with arrows [standing] inside.

 akia 1 akia possessive classifier